 Clothes that fit close to your body are more flattering in photos (no matter your body type, I can pose you in more flattering ways if your clothing is not baggy or boxy).

-Think about colors that compliment your skin tones (please bring options outside of black or pure white -- colors that compliment your eyes, skin tone or hair are best).
+Bring colors that compliment your skin tones, and generally avoid black or pure white -- colors that compliment and bring out your eyes, skin tone or hair are best.

 Avoid flashy and busy patterns that will distract from YOU.
 The main focus of these photos should be your eyes and the connection we feel with your personality.

-Jackets and uncomplicated layers are helpful in creating variety without stopping for full changes.
+Jackets and uncomplicated layers can create variety without stopping for full changes.

-If you can wear a light tank under a few items, it allows for quick changes outdoors (more photography time).
+If you can wear a light tank under tops, it allows for quick changes outdoors and therefore more photography time.